tonifrankola/docs-monitor/requirements/pre-installation-requirements.md

 8. Expand the __Security folder__ and then the Users folder.
 9. If the Login name you created in step 3. is not in the __Users__ list, right-click the __Users__ folder and click __New user__.
 In the __Username__ and __Login__ name enter the same Login name from step 3.
 10. Select __Membership__ page, give user __db_owner__ role and click __OK__.

-See [SQL Permissions](#internal/installation-configuration/configuration-wizard/sql-permissions) to learn more about SysKit Monitor SQL Server database requirements.

 ## Install SysKit Monitor